 In June, the Senate confirmed Bill Zollars, the former head of a trucking company called YRC Worldwide, to the board of the U.S. Postal Service.
 Salon has learned that YRC is currently being sued by the federal government for allegedly defrauding the Pentagon while Zollars was CEO.

-Furthermore, on Wednesday the government extended a $700 million taxpayer-backed loan to YRC Worldwide, which was valued at only $70 million in total the previous day, and had warned shareholders in May that it was in danger of going out of business.
+Zollars left the company nine years ago, so he wasn't involved with the government's recent $700 million taxpayer-backed loan to YRC Worldwide.
+Still, that was a surprising turn of events, given that YRC was valued at only $70 million in total on the day before the loan was extended in June, and had warned shareholders in May that it was in danger of going out of business.

 In exchange for the loan, taxpayers will take a 29.6% share in the company.

 When the Senate confirmed Zollars to the USPS board, along with former Air Line Pilots Association president Donald Moak, it restored the quorum that had been lost after Deputy Postmaster General Ron Stroman stepped down.